avjoshi21/avjoshi21.github.io/index.md

 --->
 # About Me

 I am a PhD student in Physics at the University of Illinois Urbana-Champaign.
 Currently working in Charles Gammie's group.
-I am also currently working with Hui Li at Los Alamos National Lab.
-Interested in problems surrounding supermassive black hole accretion with a focus on numerical methods.
+I am also currently working with Hui Li at the Los Alamos National Lab.
+Interested in problems surrounding black hole accretion with a focus on numerical methods.

 # [CV](assets/avj_cv.pdf)